korstiaan/nsautoload/README.md

 Usage
 --------------------------------

-In order for the autoloading to work the following convention needs to be followed:
+In order for the autoloading to work one of the following conventions should be followed:

+ * `Foo\Bar` to `foo/class/bar.class.inc`

-* Name of namespace should be the same as the name of the module it's used in (not case sensitive)
+Name of namespace should be the same as the name of the module it's used in (not case sensitive)

-* Classes should be put in <module>/class/<classname>.class.inc (all lower case).
+Classes should be put in <module>/class/<classname>.class.inc (all lower case).

-For example, the autoloader locates Foo\Bar in foo/class/bar.class.inc
+ * `FooBar\Crux\Class` to `foo_bar/FooBar/Crux/Class.php` (PSR-0)

+The module's name is determined by converting CamelCase to camel_case